 Fresh asparagus form the centrepiece of this vegan pesto dish - a rugged sauce that pairs the vegetable with vibrant lemon and fragrant basil.
 Though we omit the usual formaggio in our plant-based recipe, this pesto still retains its signature creaminess, thanks to rich pine nuts and high quality extra virgin olive oil (in a recipe of so few components, sourcing quality ingredients is key).
+Atop with a sprinkling of sweet roasted cherry tomatoes for the ultimate taste of summer.
 For a vegan accompaniment, we recommend serving this pesto with a classic pasta bianca (white pasta, made without egg) shape, like orecchiette, trofie, or cavatelli.

 Our asparagus & lemon pesto recipe

 Calories per serving: 198 kcal per serving (excludes pasta)

 - 250g asparagus

 - 2-3 tbsp extra virgin olive oil